HarryMao1011/harrymao1011.github.io/_pages/about.md

 ======
 1. Our paper ''Towards Cross-Modal Variational Causal Representation and Structure Learning'' accepted in ML4H proceeding track.
 2. Our paper "Demystify the Gravity Well in the Optimization Landscape" is accepted in AAAI 2023.
-2. Serve as an AISTATS reviewer for 2023.
+2. Serve as a reviewer for AISTATS 2023.
 3. Present our paper ''COEM: Cross-Modal Embedding for Metacell Identification'' in ICML workshop on Computational Biology.

 <!-- Site-wide configuration